sapphire-the-nerdy/sapphire-the-nerdy/README.md

 Hey, I'm Sapphire, or Saph, whichever you prefer.
 I'm a student of Computer Science, and a hobbyist game developer.
-I like to be a nerd, and code with C++ and C, sometimes Python (as assignments require or if I just wanna do Python projects)
+I like to be a nerd, and code with C# and C, sometimes Python (as assignments require or if I just wanna do Python projects)